-The Center for Instruction, Technology & Innovation (CiTi) offers component districts comprehensive consultative and regulatory compliance assistance through the Safety and Risk Management (Base) service.
+The Center for Instruction, Technology & Innovation (CiTi) offers component districts consultative and regulatory compliance assistance through the Safety and Risk Management (Base) service.
 This service provides reviews, recommendations, and assistance with district safety policies, protocols and trainings to minimize instances of accidents and injury, and to safeguard or improve the educational environment.

-The shared Safety and Risk Coordinator will provide assistance to participating school districts in complying with state and federal regulations governing the health and safety of their students and employees including, but not limited to:
+The shared Safety and Risk Coordinator will provide guidance and assistance to participating school districts in complying with state and federal regulations governing the health and safety of their students and employees including:

 - Asbestos/AHERA Regulations

 - Asbestos Triennial Inspections

 - Bloodborne Pathogens Program (BBP)

 - Building Inspections

 - Annual Fire Safety Inspections

 - Annual Visual Inspections

 - Building Condition Survey Assistance

 - Chemical Hygiene Standards for Science Laboratories

 - District Safety Committee Assistance

 - Emergency Management Planning/ Project S.A.V.E.

 - Hazard Communications Program (Right-To-Know)

 - Indoor Air Quality analysis

 - NYS Building and Fire Code interpretation

 - OSHA/PESH/EPA/DEC/DOH/SED

 - Regulation Compliance

 - Reporting Requirements

 - Pesticide Use and Compliance

 - Petroleum Storage Tank Compliance

-- Plan Review

-- Training

-Services cover instruction and assistance to ensure safe work place conditions for public employees and a safe learning environment for students.
+Services cover instruction, plan review, inspection/assessment as indicated above, safety file auditing, assistance during reviews conducted by regulatory agencies, training, and /or advisories on regulatory updates to promote safe work place conditions for public employees and a safe learning environment for students.
 In addition, this service will also research and provide additional regulatory compliance guidance on new legislation that impacts the school/work environment in regards to health and safety.

-Services that require external support are subject to additional costs.
+Services that require external support or an enhanced level of service that are not covered by the base are subject to additional costs.